ctkelley/NotebookSIAMFANL/README.md

 - [Other Nonlinear Solvers in Julia](#Other-Nonlinear-Solvers-in-Julia): Two other packages with very different missions.

 - [Support](#Support): Thanks!

+## If you know what to do

+- Clone this repository.
+Put the directory in your Julia load path
+- Fire up an IJulia notebook and open FA.ipynb
+- Follow the directions

 ## What is this thing?